ruby-on-wheels/ruby-on-wheels.github.io/_posts/2022-06-17-renovating-the-roof.md

 ![Mixing epoxy resin and hardener outside](/assets/images/IMG_4529_2.jpg)

-The resin hardened quickly and after a couple of hours the roof was covered with an additional layer of epoxy that looked shiny again.
+The resin became hardened quickly and after a couple of hours the roof was covered with an additional layer of epoxy that looked shiny again.

 ![Applying the final layer of epoxy resin on the front roof](/assets/images/IMG_4248_2.jpg)